 Miro is a visual collaboration platform that was founded in 2011 by Andrey Khusid.
 Khusid originally created a digital whiteboard called RealtimeBoard in 2011 to communicate his ideas with his remote clients.
 This eventually evolved into Miro, which has over 20 million users worldwide today.

-Recently in 2022, Miro raised $400 million in a Series C funding round.
+In 2022, Miro raised $400 million in a Series C funding round.
 This brings its valuation up to $17.5 billion.

 The idea behind Miro was to digitize traditional processes such as writing on a piece of paper or having face-to-face interactions by replacing them with modern tools such as docs and chat.
 Miro works similarly to Whimsical, as both tools utilize a visual approach to brainstorming and collaboration.